1. Introduction

 There are many ways for a business to be removed from the Companies House register, of which "insolvency" is only one.
 Insolvencies include liquidations (where assets are sold off to pay creditors) and company rescue packages (administrations and company voluntary arrangements).
 Insolvencies typically account for less than 10% of all companies removed from the Companies House register in the past two decades, although they tend to be the highest profile.
 Data from the Insolvency Service on company insolvencies therefore does not reflect all business closures.

 The Insolvency Service publish monthly data on the number of companies entering insolvency proceedings.
-The Insolvency Service get much of their data for this from Companies House, supplemented with their own data, and making some adjustments.
+The Insolvency Service get much of their data for this from Companies House, supplemented with their own data, whilst making some adjustments.
 Insolvencies and voluntary dissolutions applications are different processes, so while the trends are similar, they are non-overlapping.

 We have also published quarterly experimental statistics on business demography using the Inter-Departmental Business Register (IDBR).
 These include the number of businesses removed from the IDBR (business closures) and added to the IDBR (business creations).